 Courtesy helmets are a great option if you want to take a spontaneous trip on CityCycle, but don't have your own helmet.
-Council provides courtesy helmets to many of the bikes at stations across the network, and subject to availability, you can choose a bike with, or without, a helmet.
+Council provides courtesy helmets on many of the bikes at stations across the network.

 Learn more with the FAQs about CityCycle.

 A step by step guide to using CityCycle including instructions on accessing the service, hiring and returning a bike.

 Visit the CityCycle website or phone 1300 CCYCLE (1300 229 253) for more information on: